victor-m-p/markdown-cv/index.md

 | <a href="https://twitter.com/vic_moeller">Twitter</a>
 </div>

-## Contact

-e-mail: victormoeller@gmail.com <br/>
-phone: +4529807749

-## Currently
+## Profile & Research

-Writing my Master's thesis at the Cognitive Science MSc programme at Aarhus University (AU).
-The thesis will use Bayesian statistical modeling and network science to model and understand the reform movement in psychology.
+Interested in research at the intersection of Cognitive Science, Social Networks, Bayesian Statistics and Complexity Science.
+Solid theoretical and statistical background and interest.
+Strong coding skills in R and Python & some bash scripting.
+Have done research on the Science of Science & COVID using network science methodology with Roberta Sinatra (NERDS, ITU), and have used Agent-Based Model (ABM) to understand scientific discovery and diversity with Riccardo Fusaroli (AU).
+Currently writing my Master's thesis at the Cognitive Science MSc programme at Aarhus University (AU) supervised by Riccardo Fusaroli.
+The thesis uses Bayesian statistical modeling, network science and NLP to understand the reform movement in psychology.

-## Research interests & skills

-* Cognitive Science, Social Networks, NLP, Bayesian Analysis, Complexity Science, the Science of Science.
-* R, Python, Bash, Statistics.

 ## Education